Quality and Accreditation

 The Joint Commission is a not-for-profit organization that accredits and certifies more than 20,000 health care organizations and programs across the United States.

-UW Hospital and Clinics has achieved the Gold Seal of Approval from the Joint Commission for three programs:
+UW Hospitals and Clinics has achieved the Gold Seal of Approval from the Joint Commission for three programs:

 In addition to accreditation from the Joint Commission, two disease specific programs have earned advanced certification for exceptional care in disease management in the following areas::